HolyCorn-Software/system/system-changes.md

 .

-Corrected minor bug with faculty-faculty connections, and made it more stable Removed unnecessary logging
+Updated to the latest version of html-hc featuring more stable code.